Purchases made through links earn us a small commission, at no extra cost to you.

 Slea Head Drive

 The Slea Head was a pleasure to explore, even though fog was impeding some of the views.
-There is a large concentration of ancient sites including beehive huts, a promontory fort, monastic settlement and well preserved oratory.
+There is a large concentration of ancient Irish sites including beehive huts, a promontory fort, monastic settlement and well preserved oratory.

 Besides historic sites, there are also some fine beaches and viewpoints.
 Coumeenoole Beach at Dunmore Head was a great (and popular) place to stop for a break and short walk.